Anthony Sherman

-Anthony Michael Sherman (born December 11, 1988) is a former American football fullback.
-He spent the majority of his career with the Kansas City Chiefs of the National Football League (NFL).
-He was drafted by the Arizona Cardinals in the fifth round of the 2011 NFL Draft.
-He played college football at the University of Connecticut (UConn).
+Anthony Michael Sherman (born December 11, 1988) is an American former professional football player who was a fullback in the National Football League (NFL), primarily with the Kansas City Chiefs.
+He played college football for the UConn Huskies and was selected by the Arizona Cardinals in the fifth round of the 2011 NFL draft.
 His nickname is "Sausage".

-Early years
+Early life

 Sherman attended North Attleboro High School in North Attleboro, Massachusetts, where he was the team captain in football, track, and baseball.
 He was named the Massachusetts Gatorade Player of the Year in 2006.
 He was named thrice to the Attleboro Sun-Chronicle All-Star team.
 In football, he rushed for 1,202 yards and 20 touchdowns as a senior, while also adding 100 tackles on defense.
 He is the school's career leader in rushing yards (2,537) and touchdowns (48).
 In baseball, he was a two-time All-League selection.

 In track & field, Sherman served as the team captain and competed in the sprinting and throwing events.
 In sprints, he recorded times of 6.98 seconds in the 55-meter dash and 12.19 seconds in the 100-meter dash.
 As a thrower, he competed in the shot put and got a top-throw of 15.48 meters.

 Coming out of high school, Sherman was rated a 3-star recruit by Rivals and 247 Sports.
 He received only two Division 1 scholarship offers, from UConn and Boston College.
 He ultimately decided to commit to play for the University of Connecticut on February 7, 2007.